 These statistics mean that a person with localized multiple myeloma is 75% as likely as someone without multiple myeloma to live for 5 years after receiving the diagnosis.

-People who receive a smoldering myeloma diagnosis can live for years without any treatment.
-Additionally, beginning treatment early does not appear to affect the outlook.
+People who receive a smoldering myeloma diagnosis can live for

 The stage of multiple myeloma is among the factors that can affect a person’s outlook.